vippsas/vipps-psp-api/vipps-psp-api.md

 - Create a new merchant under them
 - Update an existing merchant

-Currently we only allow the PSPs to onboard merchants who have a Norwegian organisation number.

 The following are the screens in the Vipps app, where the information about the merchant that was provided by the PSP is rendered to the end user.

 ![Payment Screen](./docs/signup/payment.png)